-Foster parents and relative caregivers in Oregon are required to complete training to fulfill certification and re-certification requirements.
+Foster parents and relative caregivers in Oregon are required to complete training to fulfill certification and renewal requirements.

 - Training is provided at no cost to foster parents/relative caregivers.